Vipassana Centre Austria

 For further information please visit the section for Old Students.

-1st of April, 2019: New finance status for centre development.
+20th of October, 2019: New finance status for centre development

 Foundation of Vipassana Meditation in Austria